DN-debug/peux-os-sitebuild/src/pages/contributers.md

 *   Anthony ( aka Connor ) -- Still a school-kid and probably the youngest among us but the desire to contribute to FOSS is overwhelming.
 You'll most likely see the wallpapers contributed by him in the next release.
 *   Yan ( aka Purple Scientist ) -- Our scientist friend here has also contributed to the wallpaper list.
 He even suggested keeping a nice cute logo for our Discord Server along with some suggestions on using Papirus ( I chose to keep it after collecting votes from everyone ) and more dark themes.
 *   Geo ( aka Eborn ) -- Ex Reborn OS tester.
 An expert in Virtualization/ParaVirtualization.
 He is running the hardware and performance tests along with "dangeruss26" these days, aiming to improve the performance on different machines.
+*   りなぶ linux party -- A Japanese Youtuber.
+He's not that famous, but he covered all of the Peux OS versions that I have published so far.
+I don't really watch the YouTube videos because of my how busy my work has recently got, however I do hope that he will get some more subscribers on his channel.

 This list will grow eventually as the number of contributors would rise.
 My teacher used to tell me that " not everybody would like your work, but cherish those who will and never let it go ".
 I'd give myself some credit as well for changing it from a hobby project to a partial-hobby project ( I'm nothing but generous :D )